 AI is an emerging technology that is touching several lives at an enormous pace.
-Amazon, as one of the biggest companies in the world operating in the digital domain, is already utilizing mature artificial intelligence applications across various domains, such as logistics and warehousing, to streamline its operations.
+Amazon, as one of the biggest companies in the world operating in the digital domain, is already utilizing mature artificial intelligence mobile applications services across various domains, such as logistics and warehousing, to streamline its operations.
 According to a recent report, as many as 35% of total sales by Amazon are driven by AI-based recommendation engines.
 Amazing, right?

 Amazon & AI – A Brief Overview

 From smart robots in Amazon’s warehouses to the conversation AI platform Alexa runs on, everything stands testimony to how helpful artificial intelligence can be if dealt with intelligently.
 The top-level management has time and again talked about following the ‘flywheel approach’ they follow to keep up the momentum and conserve energy.
 Thus, the innovations in one department are shared with others to help other parts of the organization make the most out of them.

 In addition to their obsession with keeping their customers above all else, Amazon’s constant efforts towards refining their processes using emerging technologies, such as flywheel AI, help them steer in the direction of greatness.

 Amazon has embraced artificial intelligence in a number of ways to improve its operations and enhance the customer experience.
 Some of the ways in which Amazon uses AI have been listed below.